FAIR Buyer Guidance

 Direct answer

-You need a donation appraisal when a charitable gift of art, antiques, collectibles, books, archives, jewelry, furniture, or other personal property may support a tax filing, advisor review, or donor record that depends on a defensible fair-market-value conclusion.
+You need a donation appraisal when a charitable gift may affect a tax filing, CPA review, or donor record that depends on a defensible fair-market-value conclusion.

 • Match the appraiser to the item category.